DAlexIV/RevolutTestTask/README.md

 I think here you are implying that these two principles are violated:

-Single-responsibility principle
-    A class should only have a single responsibility, that is, only changes to one part of the software's specification should be able to affect the specification of the class.
+Single-responsibility principle: A class should only have a single responsibility, that is, only changes to one part
+    of the software's specification should be able to affect the specification of the class.

 Here you could argue that CurrencyRateRepoImpl has two responsibilities - merge the data from the local and network data sources and add descriptions and icons for this data.
 I think here we violating that principle but we gaining in the lower code complexity.
-We could probably move some of this logic to the usecase, but I think it will made code just harder to read without adding some pros.
+We could probably move some of this logic to the usecase, but I think it will make code just harder to read without adding some pros.

-Dependency inversion principle
-    "One should depend upon abstractions, [not] concretions."
+Dependency inversion principle "One should depend upon abstractions, [not] concretions."

 Here you could say that we are referencing RatesViewModel directly without a proxy interface which contradicts this principle.
-I think that since we don't have tests that stub viewmodel and we also don't have different viewmodels for the same UI then the value of that interface is not really clear to me.
+I think that since we don't have tests that stub viewmodel and we also don't have different viewmodels for the same UI then the value of that interface is not clear to me.
 So my point is that I think that we need to follow SOLID, but we also need to keep in mind other principles, like KISS for example.